Bayesian Additive Regression Trees for functional ANOVA model: Experiments

 \subsubsection{Uncertainty quantification}

 An important advantage of Bayesian methods compared to frequentist's counterparts is superior performance of uncertainty quantification.
 We compare ANOVA-BART and BART in view of uncertainty quantification.
-As a measure of uncertainty quantification, we consider Continuous Ranked Probability Score (CRPS, \cite{gneiting2007strictly}).
+As a measure of uncertainty quantification, for regression task, we consider Continuous Ranked Probability Score (CRPS, \cite{gneiting2007strictly}).
 For a given test sample $(\bold{x},y),$ CRPS is defined as

-where $F_{\bold{x}}$ is the predictive distribution of $Y$ given $\bold{X}=\bold{x}.$ Usually, we use the average of CRPS on test data.
-A smaller CRPS means better uncertainty quantification.
+where $F_{\bold{x}}$ is the predictive cumulative distribution of $Y$ given $\bold{X}=\bold{x}.$ For classification task, we consider Expected Calibration Error (ECE, \cite{kumar2019verified}) as an uncertainty quantification measure.
+For evaluation, we typically report the average CRPS or ECE on the test data, where smaller values indicate better uncertainty quantification.

-Table \ref{table:real_crps} presents the average and standard errors of 5 CRPS values normalized by the CRPS of ANOVA-BART obtained by 5 random splits of training and test data with the best results highlighted in $\textbf{bold}$.
-The results suggest that ANOVA-BART is better than BART in uncertainty quantification, too.
+Table \ref{table:real_crps} presents the averages and standard errors of 5 CRPS and 5 ECE values obtained by 5 random splits of training and test data.
+Not surprisingly, the two Bayesian methods, BART and ANOVA-BART, show better performance than the frequentist method, MARS.